swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 }
 ```

-### Behaviour change for Swift 6
+### Behavior change for Swift 6
+Starting with Swift 6, we propose to enable Opt-In mode by default, to make the user experience consistent and safe.
+However, if full reflection isn't enabled with a new flag (`-enable-full-reflection-metadata`), the emission of reflection metadata will be skipped for all types that don't conform to the `Reflectable` protocol.
+This may cause changes in the behavior of the code that wasn't audited to conform to Reflectable and uses reflection-consuming APIs.

+For instance, stdlib's APIs like `dump`, `debugPrint`, `String(describing:)` will be returning limited output.
+Library authors will have to prepare their APIs for Swift 6 and introduce generic requirements on `Reflectable` in their APIs.

-For Swift 6, we propose to enable Opt-In behaviour by default, to make the user experience consistent and safe.
-To achieve that we will need to deprecate the compiler's options that can lead to missing reflection - `-reflection-metadata-for-debugger-only` and `-disable-reflection-metadata`.
-Starting with Swift 6, these arguments will be ignored in favour of the default opt-in mode.
+We also propose to deprecate the compiler's options that can lead to missing reflection - `-reflection-metadata-for-debugger-only` and `-disable-reflection-metadata` and starting with Swift 6, ignore these arguments in favor of the default opt-in mode.

+### Stdlib behavior changes
+In Swift `Mirror(reflecting:)` is the only official way to access Reflection metadata, all other APIs are using it under the hood.
+We intentionally do not propose adding a Reflectable constraint on Mirror type, because it would impose restrictions on those developers who still don't want to require it.
+If the presence of reflection metadata is mandatory, the requirement on Reflectable protocol should be expressed in the signatures of calling functions.

 ## Detailed design